 2.1mm center coax), negative tip.
 Please use a quality, regulated,

 filtered power supply.

 We'll invoice you for the balance

 will have tax added at

-Allow about 2 months for us to get through
+Allow about 2 to 4 weeks for us to get through

 our list and make your pedal.